MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 This tutorial teaches you how to use Lighthouse, and other tools, in DevTools to find ways to make your websites load faster.

-Note that the **Lighthouse** tool provides links to content hosted on third-party websites.
-Microsoft is not responsible for and has no control over the content of these sites and any data that may be collected.
+The **Lighthouse** tool provides links to content hosted on third-party websites.
+Microsoft isn't responsible for and has no control over the content of these sites and any data that may be collected.

 <!-- ====================================================================== -->
 ## Prerequisites

-*  You should have basic web development experience, similar to what is taught in this [Introduction to Web Development class](https://www.coursera.org/learn/web-development#syllabus).
+* You should have some web development experience, similar to what is taught in this [Introduction to Web Development class](https://www.coursera.org/learn/web-development#syllabus).

 * Install [Visual Studio Code](https://code.visualstudio.com) to edit source code.

 * Install [Node.js](https://nodejs.org) to use it as a local web server.

 * You don't need to know anything about load performance.
 You learn about load performance in this tutorial.

 <!-- ====================================================================== -->
 ## Introduction

-In this tutorial, you will improve the performance of [Margie's travel](https://microsoftedge.github.io/Demos/travel-site/), a fictitious travel website that contains travel images, text descriptions, a few JavaScript-based user interactions, and an interactive map.
+In this tutorial, you improve the performance of [Margie's travel](https://microsoftedge.github.io/Demos/travel-site/), a fictitious travel website that contains travel images, text descriptions, a few JavaScript-based user interactions, and an interactive map.

 The source files for the website are at [MicrosoftEdge / Demos > travel-site](https://github.com/MicrosoftEdge/Demos/tree/main/travel-site).

 <!-- ====================================================================== -->
-## Step 1: Setup the website locally
+## Step 1: Set up the website locally

 First, set up the website locally so that you can make changes to it later: